Providers v2

 > --credential GITHUB_TOKEN

-Create a provider from local credentials discovered by the provider implementation:
+Create a provider from local credentials discovered through the provider profile:

 $openshell provider create \